 Learning by trial and error, but with (I think) an artist's sense of design I've refined my images and presentation to its present state.

-Bigger cameras (mostly film), larger negatives, good scanning and Photoshop have helped me capture the clarity and beauty of Cape Cod landscapes.
+Bigger cameras (mostly film), larger negatives, good scanning and Photoshop as well as stitched digital images.

 when the sky colors are more subtle and the long shadows add dimension and drama.
 Other panoramics are stitched together